grame-cncm/midishare/libraries/player/src/ReadMe.txt

 12/10/08 : Version 2.12 : Correct IsTempoMap macro (typeKeySign not a tempo map event), use mutex in all platforms and also protect TPlayer::~TPlayer.

+18/11/08 : Version 2.13 : Correct bug in midifile.c (in MidiFileWriteEv,  private events are just ignored).

 ==================
 General Remarks
 ==================